mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 {% marginfigure 'reprate_hist' "assets/unemp/reprate_hist.png"
-"Distribution of `reprate`. deriving the unique value via `length(unique(data$reprate))` actually shows that the variable, with 3.343 values, only has 419 unique values, suggesting that the replacement isn't necessarily continuous."  %}
+"Distribution of `reprate`. deriving the unique value via `length(unique(data$reprate))` actually shows that the variable, with 3.343 observations, only has 419 unique values, suggesting that the replacement isn't necessarily continuous.
+Without much more info about the rate, and considering the relatively large amount of unique values, we're going to treat `reprate` as continuous."  %}

-{% marginfigure 'disrate_hist' 'assets/unemp/disrate_hist.png' 'Distribution
-of `age`.
-Bin width is set at 2.'  %}

 Below is a table with a brief description of each variable.
 In particular,